Czh3/NGSTools/README.md

 * DEseq2

-This Frame help you to build your own pipeline easily.
+This package help you to build your own pipeline easily.

 Here is a example of RNA-sequencing pipeline.